Nodwick: Main characters

 Small, bespectacled cleric of good.
 Unfailingly honest, Piffany is also unwilling to seriously harm any living thing; the closest she comes is whacking things over the head with her staff while screaming "NAUGHTY!
 NAUGHTY!
 NAUGHTY!"
 She spends a lot of time putting Nodwick back together with her "duct tape of healing" and is probably the closest thing he has to a friend among the party.
 Although she possesses a great deal of wisdom and is the purest soul in the universe, Piffany isn't quite the brightest bulb in the box and is commonly manipulated by her companions.

 Piffany is the only member of the party who treats Nodwick with any kind of dignity, but Artax and Yeagar often take advantage of her natural gullibility to use Nodwick to trigger traps "for the greater good."
 When she isn't patching Nodwick together or scolding Yeagar and Artax for their general naughtiness, Piffany spends her time proselytizing in the name of niceness and baking the universe's best cookies – the recipe of which was used to settle a dispute among the gods once.
 Despite their differences with the young cleric, Artax and Yeagar are actually quite protective of Piffany and would never let any harm come to her.

-In Dragon #270's Giants in the Earth article, Piffany is described as being a Lawful Good Cleric of 8th level.
-Her outfit functions as +3 leather armor and her staff is described as being a Staff of Harmony.
-This makes it an enchanted item that can be wielded in combat as a +3 mace, with the added feature that it warns the wielder of any evil alignment creature of at least five Hit Dice that has come within 30 feet of them.
-It can be used three times each day to cast the Command spell, and can also be 'charged' with up to three clerical spells for cases of emergency.
+In Dragon #270's Giants in the Earth article, Piffany is described as being a Lawful Good Cleric of 8th level, with Nonweapon Proficiencies in Healing (using duct tape), Peacemaking (15), and Shame/Tsk-tsk-ing (18).
+She always carries duct tape of healing that can reattach heads, revive the dead and stop machinery.
+She wears +5 leather armor and wields a Staff of Harmony.
+The staff is an artifact acting as a +3 mace against naughty, warns the wielder of evil creatures of at least five Hit Dice nearby, and can cast the Command spell, as well as up to three 'charged' clerical spells for cases of emergency.